filamentgroup/grunticon/README.md

 }
 ```

-#### options.compress
+#### options.compressPNG
 Type: `Boolean`
 Default value: `false`

-Will compress the converted png files using optipng
+Will compressPNG the converted png files using optipng

 #### options.optimizationLevel
 Type: `Integer`
 Default value: `3`

-If compress is set to `true`, this will set the optimationLevel for optipng
+If compressPNG is set to `true`, this will set the optimationLevel for optipng

 #### options.colors